Distributed computation of equilibria in misspecified convex stochastic Nash games: Introduction

+{\bf Remark:} We make two remarks before proceeding. (a) First, in (1), the learning problem is constructed independently of the computational problem through a set of observations while in (2), the learning is affected by the computational step (akin to multi-armed bandit problems). (b) Second, we comment on the {\bf sequential} two-stage framework for resolving misspecification:

 where $\theta^*$ is to be learnt and $x^*(\theta^*)$ is the (stochastic) Nash equilibrium, given $\theta^*$.
-Unfortunately, such an approach is complicated by several challenges.
+Unfortunately, {\bf a sequential approach} is complicated by several challenges.
 First, Step 1. needs to be completed in a finite number of iterations, practically impossible for stochastic learning problems.
-Second, premature termination of Step 1. leads to an erroneous estimate $\hat \theta$ leading to an incorrect Nash equilibrium $\hat x$.
-In fact, in stochastic regimes, one often cannot prescribe the amount of learning effort required in a priori sense.
-Preliminary numerics reveal that sequential schemes may perform orders of magnitude worse when compared with iterative fixed-point schemes (see Table~\ref{seqsim_fx}).
-Third, offline or a priori observations may be unavailable as required by Step 1.
+Second, premature termination of Step 1. leads to an erroneous estimate $\hat \theta$ \usr{resulting in an incorrect Nash equilibrium $\hat x$}.
+In fact, in stochastic regimes, \usr{such avenues do not lead to asymptotic convergence and at best provide approximate solutions.
+We observe from preliminary numerics reveal that sequential schemes may perform orders of magnitude worse when compared with iterative fixed-point schemes (see Table~\ref{seqsim_fx}).}

 The rest of the paper is organized as follows.
-In Section~\ref{sec:II}, we define a misspecified stochastic Nash game and present a joint set of stochastic approximation schemes that jointly allow for learning equilibria and resolving misspecification.
+In Section~\ref{sec:II}, we define and resolve a misspecified stochastic Nash game and present a joint set of stochastic approximation schemes that collectively allow for learning equilibria and resolving misspecification.
 In Section \ref{sec:br}, we develop \us{iterative fixed-point} schemes in Cournot settings where aggregate output is unobservable.
-Proofs for supporting results are provided in in Section \ref{sec:proof}.
-Finally, in Section \ref{sec:numerical} discusses the performance of the schemes on a networked Nash-Cournot game and the paper concludes in Section \ref{sec:conc}.
+Empirical studies and conclusions are provided in Sections \ref{sec:numerical} and \ref{sec:conc}, respectively.
+Throughout the paper, $\|x\|$ denotes the Euclidean norm of a vector $x$, i.e., $\|x\|=\sqrt{x^Tx}$ while $\Pi_K(u)$ denotes the Euclidean projection of $u$ onto a set $K$, i.e., $\Pi_K(x)\triangleq \argmin_{y\in K}\|x-y\|$.
+A square matrix $H$ is said to be a $\mathbf{P}$-matrix if every principal minor of $H$ is positive.
+Similarly, $H$ is a $\mathbf{P_0}$-matrix if every principal minor of $H$ is nonnegative.